esl/MongooseIM/doc/modules/mod_auth_token.md

 key used for signing and verifying access and refresh tokens.

 `provision_pre_shared` is a key read from file.
-As its name suggests, it's pre shared with the service issuing provision tokens which clients then use to authenticate with MongooseIM.
+As its name suggests, it's a key shared with a service issuing provision tokens.
+Clients then use these provision tokens to authenticate with MongooseIM.

+While it's not enforced by the server and left completely to the operator, `provision_pre_shared` keys probably should not be shared between virtual XMPP domains hosted by the server.
+That is, make sure module configuration specifying a `provision_pre_shared` key is specific to an XMPP domain.

+MongooseIM can't generate provision tokens on its own (neither can it distribute them to clients), so while configuring a `provision_pre_shared` key to be RAM-only is technically possible, it would in practice disable provision token support (as no external service could generate a valid token with this particular RAM key).

 ### Token serialization format